crazyhottommy/DNA-seq-analysis/filtering_scripts/filter_SNVs.md

 ```

 Filtering SNVs takes long time, I used HPC to do it.
+For this simple one command task, I generated 1050 command files,
+and then 1050 pbs files, and submit using a for loop.
+Sometimes, jobs fails, and it is a bit hard to follow which one failed.
+That's why a pipeline is important when dealing with thousands of files. `snakemake` is a good potential candidates for this task.

 ```bash
 find *gz | parallel 'echo ./filter_SNVs.sh {} > {}.command'